zapragartiast/WHGTicketSOP/sop.md

 ## 6. Ticket Department and Status

-The support team is responsible for handling tickets specifically assigned to them and should not intervene in tickets managed by other departments.
+The Support Team is responsible for handling tickets specifically assigned to them and should not intervene in tickets managed by other departments.

 ### 6.1.
 Purpose

-Covers that all tickets are well-organized, and the support team handles only their responsible to tickets that related with Support without interfering with those belonging to other departments.
+Covers that all tickets are well-organized, and the Support Team handles only their responsible to tickets that related with Support without interfering with those belonging to other departments.

 ### 6.2.
 Scope